shashankshirol/GeneratingNoisySpeechData/Code/README.md

 - `-r is to denote if running in reconstruction mode (from spec to audio) or not`
 - `-b is number of byte representation for the spectrogram image; default is 1.`

+##Note:

+**When going from:**

-*Note: when going from audio to spectrogram: input file is an audio;
+- Audioudio to Spectrogram: input file is an audio.

-when going from spectrogram to audio: input file is an image;*
+- Spectrogram to Audio: input file is an image.